Locking-out Tagging-out Refers To The Practice Of

 • Failure to train employees: Training is essential for ensuring that all employees understand the purpose and procedures of LOTO.

-• Failure to conduct periodic inspections: Periodic inspections are necessary to ensure that LOTO procedures are being followed correctly and that the program is effective.
+• Failure to conduct periodic inspections: Periodic inspections are necessary to see to it that LOTO procedures are being followed correctly and that the program is effective.

 • Using the wrong type of lock or tag: Using the wrong type of lock or tag can compromise the effectiveness of the LOTO procedure.